NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 The process of fusion of sperm with an ovum is called fertilisation.

-During coitus (copulation) semen is released into the vagina.
-The motile sperms swim rapidly to reach the junction of the isthmus and ampulla of the fallopian tube.
-The ovum also reaches there and fusion of gametes takes place at the ampullary-isthmic junction.
+During coitus (copulation), semen is released into the vagina.
+The motile sperm swim rapidly to reach the junction of the isthmus and ampulla of the fallopian tube.
+The ovum also reaches there, and fusion of gametes takes place at the ampullary-isthmic junction.

-In this acrosome of sperm undergoes an acrosomal reaction and releases certain sperm lysins which dissolve the egg envelopes locally and make the path for the penetration of sperm.
+The acrosome of sperm undergoes an acrosomal reaction and releases certain sperm lysins, which dissolve the egg envelopes locally and make a path for the penetration of sperm.

-These sperm lysins contain a lysing enzyme hyaluronidase which dissolves the hyaluronic acid polymers in the intercellular spaces which hold the granulosa cells of corona radiata together; corona penetrating enzyme that dissolves the corona radiata and acrosin which dissolves the zona pellucida.
+These sperm lysins contain a lysing enzyme. hyaluronidase, which dissolves the hyaluronic acid polymers in the intercellular spaces that hold the granulosa cells of corona radiata together; corona penetrating enzyme that dissolves the corona radiata, and acrosin, which dissolves the zona pellucida.
 Then it dissolves the zona pellucida.

 (a) Immediately after the entry of sperm into the egg, the latter shows a cortical reaction to check the entry of more sperm.